Umesh1307/Play-Store-App-Reviews-Analysis---First-Capstone-Project---Umesh-Rathod/README.md

 By plotting seaborn heatmap correlation we got to knew that there are five features in the given play store data set which are highly correlated with each other, reviews are highly correlated with the number of installations.
 There are 64% chances of downloading an application by users if previous reviews on that applications are positive.
 Likewise, size and download or the number of installations are negatively correlated, It means as the size of the applications increases user avoids downloading those applications.
  Another two features which correlate with each other are category type and the number of installations.
 It is found that people will still download an application with a bigger size if it is free of cost.
-But customers are not willing to download a paid bigger size applications
+But customers are not willing to download a paid bigger size applications.

 4.1.3 Content Rating, And Number of Application Per Category Countplot: